 ( culture / sports / horseracing ) This is a first, as far as we know.
 No, we didn't research it.
 We don't do a lot of research here. :) Anyway...

 The 146th Kentucky Derby will be rescheduled from May 2, 2020 to September 5, 2020.

-( culture / writing / stories ) My latest short story, based on our real life pugs Daisy, Chandler and Joey, the latter of whom is the only one still alive and barking.
-See https://www.amazon.com/dp/B085XM6QW8 ... read more
+( culture / writing / books / novels ) My latest short story, based on our real life pugs Daisy, Chandler and Joey, the latter of whom is the only one still alive and barking.
+See amazon.com/dp/B085XM6QW8As recently as a few months ago, the Lazy Pug Café was nothing more than a dilapidated... read more

-( culture / sports ) For the first time ever, I actually like all four of the teams left on the road to the Super Bowl: Titans v.
+( culture / sports / football ) For the first time ever, I actually like all four of the teams left on the road to the Super Bowl: Titans v.
 Chiefs - Sunday at 3:05 PM EST; and, Packers v.
-49ers - Sunday at 6:40 PM EST. The Titans are my current team (since I live near Nashville); I have always liked the Chiefs and Packers, for some reason; and the 49ers used to be my team when ... read more
+49ers - Sunday at 6:40 PM EST. The Titans are my current team (since I live near Nashville); I have always liked the Chiefs and Packers, for some reason; and the 49ers used to be my team when... read more

 ( culture / sports / soccer ) Who do you want playing right now for the US Men's national soccer team (assuming everyone's available) for a hypothetical must-win game?

 I like this lineup, here. ... read more